pacti-org/pacti/README.md

 [pdm](https://github.com/pdm-project/pdm) (Make sure you run pdm version larger than 2.1.4)

-The installation will provide access to the command-line tool `pacti` and to the the Python package of the same name.
+The installation will provide access to the command-line tool `pacti` and to the Python package of the same name.
 Any updates to the dev folder `src/pacti` will immediately be available in the system.

 ## Install Dependencies